Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 - If you have low-grade (minor) cervical cell changes and your Pap test sample was not tested for high-risk HPV, your healthcare provider will repeat your Pap test in 6 to 12 months.
 Minor cell changes often go away on their own, and if your cells return to normal you won’t need treatment.

 - If you’re 30 years or older and the lab sees cell changes that are hard to read, your Pap test sample will be tested for high-risk HPV (HPV reflex testing).
-If HPV is found, your healthcare provider will refer you for a colposcopy.
+If HPV is found, your healthcare provider will refer you for a colposcopy (see What is a colposcopy below).
 If HPV is not found, you won’t need any further tests until your next regular Pap test.

-- If you have low-grade (minor) cervical cell changes that don’t go away, OR if you have high-grade (moderate/severe) changes, your healthcare provider will likely refer you to a specialist (gynecologist) for a colposcopy to examine your cervix more closely.
+- If you have low-grade (minor) cervical cell changes that don’t go away, OR if you have high-grade (moderate/severe) changes, your healthcare provider will likely refer you to a specialist (gynecologist) for a colposcopy (see What is a colposcopy below) to examine your cervix more closely.

 What is HPV reflex testing?